nolifeprime/Balands-free-rerolls/README.md

-Complete Balands mod with just edited eridium cost for annoint rerolls
+Not affiliated with the Original creators of Balands in any way.

+Tweaked mod for personal use with friends